This post contains affiliate links. Click here to read my affiliate policy.

 Here are just a few of the reasons we love essential oil inhalers

-- Effective– Inhalation is one of the most effective ways to get all the great therapeutic benefits of essential oils.
+- Effective– A nasal inhaler (aromatherapy inhaler) is one of the most effective ways to get all the great therapeutic benefits of essential oils.

 - Economical– Inhalers cost less than a dollar each, only take 15 drops of essential oils, and they can last for a month or longer and can be recharged with fresh oil.